syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

   workerClusterResources:
     -  # knative Promise
     -  # postgresPromise
-  # remainder of the paved path promise
+  # remainder of the paved path Promise
 ```

 The Paved Path Promise `clusterSelector` is set to `environment: platform`.
 That is